 24. Chania, Greece- 3,700 years old

-Chania is a bucket list island destination for many people that visit Greece but many people don’t know just how old it is.
-The island was a cradle of the Minoan civilization during the Bronze Age and was later under Greek, Roman, Byzantine, Arab, Venetian, and Ottoman occupation.
+Chania is one of the most touristy cities in Crete but many people don’t know just how old it is.
+This city was a cradle of the Minoan civilization during the Bronze Age and was later under Greek, Roman, Byzantine, Arab, Venetian, and Ottoman occupation.
 Today, the island is a famous tourist destination with a beautiful old town, and a modern, beautifully-designed city.

 23. Prayagraj (Allahabad), India- 3,800 years old